Quenya 

 Tallest mountain in the world, where Manwë and Varda made their home (S/26).
 The name was adapted from its Valarin name of unknown meaning (PE17/168, 186), perhaps Val.
 Dahanigwishtilgūn (WJ/417).
 The Valarin name was altered to give it meaning as Quenya word.
 In Ancient Quenya, the name became ✶tār(a)-ninqui-tilde “High White Peak” (PE17/186).
 Taniquetil was thereafter interpreted as a compound of tar- (ta-) “high”, ninquë “white” (or niquë “cold, snow”) and tildë “point”, once its true origin was obscured.

 Conceptual Development: This name dates back to the earliest Lost Tales (LT1/58), and ᴱQ.
-Taniqetil “Lofty Snowcap” appeared in the Qenya Lexicon, where it was a compound of ᴱQ. “high” and ᴱQ. niqetil “snow cap” (QL/66, 86; LT1A/Taniquetil). ᴹQ.
+Taniqetil “Lofty Snowcap” appeared in the Qenya Lexicon where it was a compound of ᴱQ. “high” and ᴱQ. niqetil “snow cap” (QL/66, 86; LT1A/Taniquetil). ᴹQ.
 Taniqetil “High White Horn” appeared in The Etymologies from the 1930s as a compound of ᴹ✶tāna “✱high” (Ety/TĀ), ᴹQ. ninqe “white” (Ety/NIK-W) and ᴹQ. tilde “horn” (Ety/TIL).
 The concept of the Valarin origin of this name did not emerge until the 1950-60s (PE17/168, 186; WJ/416-7).

 In The Etymologies, Tolkien indicated that its (ᴹQ) genitive form was Taniqetilden (Ety/TIL, EtyAC/TIL), so that its stem form would be Taniqetild-, which was also its stem form in the Qenya Lexicon (QL/87).
-In the 1950s, Tolkien gave its ancient form as ✶tār(a)-ninqui-tilte (PE17/186), perhaps indicating a stem form of Taniquetilt-.
-Since the later stem form of this name is unclear, I have omitted it in this entry.
+In the 1950s, Tolkien gave its ancient form as ✶tār(a)-ninqui-tilde (PE17/186), further supporting a stem-form of Taniquetild-.

 Quenya [LotRI/Taniquetil; MRI/Taniquetil; PE17/026; PE17/168; PE17/186; PE21/86; PMI/Taniquetil; RGEO/61; SA/til; SI/Taniquetil; SI/White Mountain; TII/Taniquetil; UTI/Taniquetil; WJ/403; WJ/416; WJ/417; WJI/Ras-Arphain; WJI/Taniquetil] Group: Eldamo.
 Published by